The Underdog of Latin American Cuisine

 Salteñas

-Bolivia’s solution to the empanada, those beef, and potato-filled pastry wallets are eaten as a savory breakfast snack—and we’re disenchanted no one has ever advised us was a choice, via the way.
+Bolivia’s solution to the empanada, those beef and potato-filled pastry wallets, is eaten as a savory breakfast snack—and we’re disenchanted no one has ever advised us was a choice, by the way.
 You can locate them all over La Paz; however, those bought through street companies are normally just as delicious as those in restaurants.
 Get going early, though; they notoriously disappear through the afternoon.

 Llama Steak

-Yes, we ate a llama, and we experience guilty about it, ok?
-But let’s look at the facts: There are extra than three million llamas in Bolivia, so it’s no longer sudden that their meat is fed simply as cows are in the U.S. In truth, the Andean forte seems on almost every Bolivian menu, occasionally in sophisticated recipes like llama carpaccio.
+Yes, we ate a llama, and we feel guilty about it, ok?
+But let’s look at the facts: There are more than three million llamas in Bolivia, so it’s no longer surprising that their meat is fed just as cows are in the U.S. In truth, the Andean forte seems on almost every Bolivian menu, occasionally in sophisticated recipes like llama carpaccio.
 The verdict: It’s tasty.
-However, it may be chewy due to the fact the meat is so lean.
-So ours become served with another traditional food, purple quinoa, and maybe the excellent avocado we’ve ever had.
+However, it may be chewy due to the fact that the meat is so lean.
+So ours became served with another traditional food, purple quinoa, and maybe the best avocado we’ve ever had.